 Cryptocurrencies have enjoyed wider adoption since the ICO year— 2017.
-The cryptocurrency market topped at a $3 trillion valuation in 2021, a strong indication of the massive growth the sector has witnessed.
+The cryptocurrency market revenue almost reached $35 billion in 2022, a strong indication of the massive growth the sector has witnessed.
 Much of this adoption and valuation has come from individuals and corporations trading and investing in these assets.

 Crypto trading has attracted much interest from both experienced and beginner traders.
 Usually, traders adopt different strategies when trading or investing in crypto assets.
 These strategies help them become profitable.

-While an experienced trader may adopt an advanced strategy due to his expertise, beginner traders are advised to trade with simpler and more efficient strategies to avoid losses.
+While an experienced trader may adopt an advanced strategy due to his expertise, beginner traders are advised to trade with more straightforward and efficient strategies to avoid losses.
 An efficient strategy will prevent traders from making impulsive and rash financial decisions.

 In this article, we have examined trading strategies beginner traders can adopt to profit from the cryptocurrency market.

 The day trading strategy is a method that involves entering and exiting a position in the market on the same day during trading hours.
 Because trades are often started and completed within a single day, it’s also known as intraday trading.
 Traders leverage little price movements during the day on any trading pair and profit from them.